 Sec.
 7-30.
 Authority.
 CHAPTER.
 7. Building and Buildings Sec.
 7-30.
 Authority.
-Failure to comply with buffer strip requirements \$ 50.00 vehicular way of access servicing strial use through a residential p \$ 50.00 Failure to comply with signage requirements \$ 25.00 with requirements for coverage jor recreation equipment and I trucks \$ 25.00 Failure to comply with alcoholic liquors requirements \$150.00 with off-street parking and loading \$ 25.00 requirements Failure to comply in zoning regulation with yard requirements as set forth \$ 25.00 with requirements for maximum et forth in zoning regulations \$ 25.00
+Failure to comply with n buffer strip requirements \$ 50.00 Construction of a vehicular way of access servicing a business or industrial use through a residential zone or buffer strip \$ 50.00 Failure to comply with Failure to comply with signage requirements and parking of major Failure to comply with requirements for coverage and parking of major recreation equipment and tractor/trailers and trucks Failure to comply with n alcoholic liquors requirements \$150.00 Failure to comply with off-street parking and loading requirements \$ 25.00 1 n yard requirements as set forth \$ 25.00 n requirements for maximum orth in zoning regulations \$ 25.00